Personal health record: EHRs, PHRs, patient portals and UHRs

 The terms electronic health records, personal health records, and patient portals are often used interchangeably.
-By definition and working they are different from each other.
+However, they differ by definition and in practice.
 The generally agreed upon definition of these terms relates mainly to the ownership of the data.
 Once data is in a PHR it usually owned and controlled by the patient.
-Patient can edit, save or share this record with any one.
+The patient can edit, save or share this record with anyone.
 Finally, PHRs are data that resides with the patient, in a system of the patient's choosing.
 This data may have been exported directly from an EMR, but the point is it now resides in a location of the patient's choosing.
 Access to that information is controlled entirely by the patient.
 While PHRs can help patients keep track of their personal health information, the value of PHRs to healthcare organizations is still unclear.

 Electronic health records and electronic medical records contain clinical data created by and for health professionals in the course of providing care.
 The data is about the patient but the data resides in a health care provider's system.
 Most EHRs, however, are the property of the provider, although the content can be co-created by both the provider and patient.
 A patient has a legal right in most states to request their healthcare data and under recent USA legislation those providers using a certified EHR will be required to provide an electronic copy as well.

-In the UK, according to the governments' information strategy for the NHS every primary care practice in England will have to offer patients online access to their care records by 2015.
+In the UK, every NHS general practice in England must offer patients online access to their care records.
 In 2012, only 1% did so.

 The patient portal is typically defined as a view into the electronic medical records.
-In addition, ancillary functions that support a health care provider's interaction with a patient are also found in those systems e.g. prescription refill requests, appointment requests, electronic case management, etc.
+In addition, ancillary functions that support a health care provider's interaction with a patient are also found in those systems, e.g., prescription refill requests, appointment requests, electronic case management, etc.

 A new concept being discussed is the UHR or "universal health record", which would be a patient-centered and patient-controlled body of information that could be shared in a granular way with particular health care providers at the patient's discretion in support of the patient's work with health care providers.
 This project would enlist open source contributions and enhancements from developers, with particular emphasis on supporting patient expectations of privacy and responsible patient control of private health information (PHI).